Guybrush: Sure, well I—

 - On Dave Allen at Large, the comedian told a one-liner in which one drunk man asks another, "Say, was it you or your brother who was killed in the war?"

-- Inverted in the Doctor Who episode "The Time of Angels".
+- Inverted in the episode "The Time of Angels".
 The Doctor asks Bob how he escaped the Angels.
 He replies that he didn't - they snapped his neck.
 This is the point where it's revealed the Angels are basically using his corpse as a puppet to communicate with the Doctor.

 - Reused in "Asylum of the Daleks", where an explorer describes how he got stranded on a glacier without shelter.
 It's only when it's pointed to him that it's been a year that he realises he forgot about dying.